 The Code requires the authority to disclose information relating to the impact of an accounting change that will be required by a new standard that has been issued but not yet adopted.
 The authority shall provide known or reasonably estimable information relevant to assessing the possible impact that application of the new standard will have on the authority's financial statements in the period of initial application.
-This requirement applies to accounting standards that come into effect for financial years commencing on or before 1 January of the financial year in question, i.e. on or before 1 January 2018 for 2018/19.
-For this disclosure the standards introduced by the 2018/19 Code include:
+This requirement applies to accounting standards that come into effect for financial years commencing on or before 1 January of the financial year in question, i.e. on or before 1 January 2018 for 2018/19. (i.e. on or before 1 January 2019 for 2019/20).
+For this disclosure the standards introduced by the 2019/20 Code include: